davide-marino00/PBI_DOCS/refac.md

 - **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the cumulative sales amount up to a selected month in a report or dashboard.
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify the Selected Month**:
    - The code starts by determining which month is currently selected in the visual (like a chart or table).
-It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed.
+It uses `MAX('DimDate'[MonthNumberOfYear])` to find the highest month number that has been selected.
+For example, if the user has selected data up to March, `SelectedMonth` will be 3.

 2. **Calculate Cumulative Sales**:
-   - The main goal of this measure is to calculate the total sales amount from the beginning of the year up to and including the selected month.
-   - It uses the `CALCULATE` function to modify the context of the calculation.
-This means it will sum up the sales amounts while applying specific filters.
+   - The `CALCULATE` function is then used to compute the total sales amount (`SUM(vw_Timesheet[SalesAmount])`).
+This means it will sum up all the sales figures from the `vw_Timesheet` table.

 3. **Filter for Relevant Months**:
-   - The `FILTER` function is used to create a list of months that should be included in the calculation.
-It looks at all the months available in the 'DimDate' table (using `ALLSELECTED` to respect any other filters that might be applied) and includes only those months where the month number is less than or equal to the selected month.
+   - The `FILTER` function is applied to ensure that only the sales from the months that are less than or equal to the selected month are included in the calculation.
+The `ALLSELECTED('DimDate')` part ensures that the filter respects any other selections made in the report, such as year or other date filters.

-4. **Summing Up Sales**:
-   - Finally, it sums the sales amounts from the 'vw_Timesheet' table for all the months that meet the filter criteria (i.e., all months up to the selected month).

-### In Summary:
+4. **Final Result**:
+   - The result of this measure is the total sales amount for all months up to and including the selected month.
+For instance, if the selected month is March, it will sum the sales from January, February, and March.

-This DAX measure calculates the total sales from the start of the year up to the month that the user has selected in the report.
-It helps users understand how sales are accumulating over time, allowing for better analysis of sales performance within a specific timeframe.
+In summary, this DAX measure calculates the total sales accumulated from the beginning of the year up to the month that the user has selected, allowing for a clear view of sales performance over time.

 **`MSR_Cumulative_Revenue`**